apache/flink/docs/libs/ml/knn.md

         <td><strong>K</strong></td>
         <td>
           <p>
-            Defines the number of nearest-neoghbors to search for.
-That is, for each test point, the algorithm finds the K nearest neighbors in the training set
+            Defines the number of nearest-neighbors to search for.
+That is, for each test point, the algorithm finds the K-nearest neighbors in the training set
             (Default value: <strong>5</strong>)
           </p>
         </td>
       </tr>
       <tr>
-        <td><strong> DistanceMetric</strong></td>
+        <td><strong>DistanceMetric</strong></td>
         <td>
           <p>
             Sets the distance metric we use to calculate the distance between two points.
 If no metric is specified, then [[org.apache.flink.ml.metrics.distances.EuclideanDistanceMetric]] is used.
-            (Default value: <strong> EuclideanDistanceMetric </strong>)
+            (Default value: <strong>EuclideanDistanceMetric</strong>)
           </p>
         </td>
       </tr>